v1k1nghawk/evenacci/README.md

 * _How to get even Fibonacci numbers:_

 Recipe: Never give up.
-If one thinks that there is only good old recursion way to obtain the desired even Fibonacci numbers, "you can take that to the bank, father.
+If one thinks that there is only one way to obtain the desired even Fibonacci numbers, "you can take that to the bank, Dad.
 There is always another way." @ Neil Oliver.
 Let's find a few from the infinite universe of possibilities:</ins>

 ---